-a professional-grade lawn feed that greens fast and feeds for weeks
+a professional-grade, high-nitrogen lawn feed that greens fast and feeds for weeks

-Dr Forest Organic Lawn Fertiliser is a professional-grade lawn feed, high in nitrogen for fast, thick green growth, packed in a size that suits your lawn.
-It comes as easy-to-spread granules that green the grass quickly, then keep feeding it for around six weeks β without the burnt patches or the quick fade you get from a cheap chemical lawn feed.
+Dr Forest Organic Lawn Fertiliser is a professional-grade, high-nitrogen lawn feed for fast, thick green growth, packed in a size that suits your lawn.
+It comes as easy-to-spread granules that green the grass quickly, then keep feeding it for around six weeks — without the burnt patches or the quick fade you get from a cheap chemical lawn feed.

-The three numbers on the bag β 10-3-3.5 β are simply the recipe.
+The three numbers on the bag — 10-3-3.5 — are simply the recipe.
 The first and biggest, 10, is nitrogen, the nutrient that makes grass grow thick and green.
 The other two feed the roots and toughen the grass against drought and wear.
-What makes this feed different is where the nitrogen comes from: instead of a harsh chemical salt, it is a natural protein made from fermented plant sugars (molasses β the dark syrup left over from making sugar).
-Grass takes it up fast for a quick green, but because it is not a salt, it will not burn the lawn or wash away in the first heavy rain.
+What makes this feed different is where the nitrogen comes from: instead of a harsh chemical salt, it is a natural protein made from fermented plant sugars (molasses — the dark syrup left over from making sugar).
+Grass takes it up fast for a quick green, but because it is a gentle, low-salt protein rather than a soluble salt, it won't scorch the lawn, and it feeds steadily instead of dissolving and rushing straight through after the first heavy rain.

 Most lawn feeds only colour the grass.
 This one also feeds the living soil underneath, using natural conditioners drawn from a soft, ancient form of brown coal.
 They wake up the tiny life in the soil that does the real work of feeding your grass, so a tired lawn slowly comes back to health rather than just getting a quick coat of green.
 And it is a feed, not a weed-and-feed: there is no weedkiller in it, just food for the grass and the soil.